viktor-ko/GeoJSON_Cleaner_Dashboard/README.md

 ```

 **Explanation:**
-- `FROM` — base image
+- `FROM` — base image, use a smaller version of Python 3.13 to reduce the Docker image size.
 - `WORKDIR` — container working directory
-- `COPY` — copy app files and requirements into container
+- `COPY` — copy app files and requirements.txt into container. `./` refers to the current directory
-- `RUN` — install Python packages
+- `RUN` — install Python packages. `--no-cache-dir` ignores packages cache, which reduces Docker image size
 - `EXPOSE` — open port 8501 (Streamlit default)
 - `CMD` — run the app and print access URL